-Carl has completed his MBA!
+John Ekenseair has earned his Bachelor of Science in Organizational Management!
 We're excited to celebrate with him, and he's excited to share his experience with you!

 Friday, December 18, 2015

 December is a time to celebrate the birth of Christ, and at JBU it's also a time to celebrate our graduates!
-They have tackled challenging material, worked on real-world projects both domestically and internationally, and taken their leadership to a whole new level.
+They have finished what they started!
+Many achieved their bachelor's degree while working full-time and taking care of their families.
 They have learned a lot, so we asked them to share some of their experiences with us.

-Here is what Carl Heffner, a graduate from our MBA in International Business Program, had to say:
+Here is what John Ekenseair, a graduate from our Organizational Management Degree Completion Program in Little Rock, had to say: